Otaiki1/chaincold/gateway/SYMBIOTIC_INTEGRATION.md

 # Symbiotic Relay Integration Guide

-This guide explains how the Symbiotic Relay attestation system is integrated into the ChainCold gateway.
+This guide explains how the Symbiotic Relay attestation system is integrated into the RealTrack gateway.

 ## Overview